I.G.L. WINNER 2016 and Qualified in 2014, 2015, 2016 and 2017. 3rd Place Irish Retriever Championship 2017 England Retriever Team 2014, 2015 and 2016.

 Beiley is an excellent dog to work.
 He has immense drive and excelled very quickly in working tests and field trials during 2013 and 2014.

 2014 was Beiley's first Open trial season.
 In July Beiley was a valuable member of the Winning England Team at the C.L.A.
 Game Fair.
 In October he won the Clwyd Retriever Club's Two Day Open Stake; which qualified him for the 2014 IGL at Windsor.

-In November he secured Field Trial Champion status by winning the Labrador Retriever Club Stake at Evesham; then enjoyed a couple of runs in Europe culminating in him winning Open Trials in Italy and Hungary - handled by Stefanie.
+In November he secured Field Trial Champion status by winning the Labrador Retriever Club Stake at Evesham; then enjoyed a couple of runs in Europe culminating in him winning Open Trials in Italy and Hungary.
 This made Beiley an International Field Trial Champion as well as a GB Field Trial Champion.
 Truly an amazing year!

 2015 was a great season for Beiley by achieving selection and subsequently being part of the Winning England Retriever Team at the CLA.
-Beiley's win of the Northumberland and Durham LRC Two Day Open Trial in October; saw him qualify for the 2015 IGL for a second consecutive year.
+Beiley's win of the Northumberland and Durham LRC Two Day Open Trial; saw him qualify for the 2015 IGL for a second consecutive year.

 Write up from Gilly Nickols, IGL Hon.
 Secretary; following the 2016 Championships